l2fprod/carpaccio-pricing/README.md

   ![Register](instructions/10-login-to-deploy.png)

-1. If you never connected to Bluemix DevOps before, you will be prompted to define an alias to be used by DevOps services (your Git username in this context)
+1. If you never connected to Bluemix DevOps before, you will be prompted to define an alias to be used by DevOps services

   ![Register](instructions/11-pick-devops-alias.png)